Research

 Donanemab has only been approved for some people with early-stage Alzheimer’s disease, excluding:

-It is possible donanemab may be made available through private health providers.
+Donanemab may be available from some private health providers.

 To be eligible for donanemab treatment a person would need to be in the early stages of Alzheimer’s disease and have amyloid protein buildup present in their brain.
 This is shown using amyloid PET scans or testing of spinal fluid.